enonic/old-xp-doc/doc/appendix/upgrade/6-0-upgrade.rst

 Portal library
 ~~~~~~~~~~~~~~

-* Search and replace the following calls in js controllers;
+* Search and replace the following calls in JavaScript controllers;

 getComponent
 @@@@@@@@@@@@